 “My name is Nanda (29), I am a housewife and have 2 children.
 Every day I work at home to look after and care for my children.
-I am often bored and confused with what to do when all my housework has been done.
+I am often bored and confused about what to do when all my housework has been done.

 “Playing games with my children in a current stay-home situation is safer than playing outside.
 Since the Covid-19 virus outbreak, we always play in the house to be safe, and playing this game has helped to alleviate our boredom.
 In less than 2 weeks since launching, me and the children were able to complete the entire game.”

 Hedwig Sallis, who is also a housewife, plays the game with her daughter Gematala, often after finishing breakfast while spending their morning sunbathing.